vvenla/trumponator/files/Report.md

 -Get the API key
 -Install alpha-vantage module: https://github.com/RomelTorres/alpha_vantage

 20-years latest stock market daily closing values are downloaded by selecting symbol='DJI' (the variable name is "4. close").
+The startpoint index is saved as date.
+Yesterday's bin will hold value of change between yesterdays closing and todays closing, so yesterdays tweets get the value impact of today's stock market value development (the variable name is "value change").

 ### Wrangling